The value on Unix is the number of seconds that have passed since January 1, 1970, 00:00.

 Excel uses a similar calculation for date values.
-However, Excel calculates its date value based on January 1, 1900, and Excel encodes its timestamps as fractions of days, instead of seconds.
-The days and hours appear before the decimal point, minutes and seconds can be found in the fractions.
+However, Excel calculates its date value based on January 1, 1900, and Excel encodes its timestamps as fractions of days instead of seconds.
+The days and hours appear before the decimal point, and minutes and seconds can be found in the fractions.

 So to make a meaningful date out of this number, simply divide the value by the number of seconds a day has (24*60*60 or 86400) and add the days from January 1, 1900, to January 1, 1970 (25569 days).